Plan an excursion of Fort Worth’s Trinity Trails.

 If you’re on the west side, you’ll want to be aware of the Waterside extension.
 It runs right behind the shopping center on Bryant Irvin, so if your backpack can accommodate new mountain climbing gear, organic produce, and a few slices of pizza, you can get some errands done before or after your ride.

 You can also relax before or after your trip in The Grove at Waterside, an outdoor area featuring lounge seating and free wi-fi.

 Airfield Falls is a hidden gem along the Fort Worth trail system as the area’s only natural waterfall.
 The Trailhead and Conservation Park features a butterfly walk and displays referencing the history of the nearby military installation.

 Tips to stay safe on the trails:

-- If you wear earbuds or headphones to blast motivational tunes as you hoof it along the path, the Tarrant Regional Water District encourages you to keep one ear free of electronics.
+- If you wear earbuds or headphones to blast motivational tunes, the Tarrant Regional Water District encourages you to keep one ear free of electronics.
 You need to be able to hear courteous cyclists or inline skaters who alert you when they pass.

 - 911 markers are placed approximately every 1000 feet along the trail.
 If you did dial 911 in the midst of an emergency, give the operator the code on the sign to help first responders find you.